Hildhan123/users-nextjs/README.md

 # IN YOU MARKET Frontend Assignment

 ## Descriptions
-Simple application that showing list of users and detail
+Simple application that showing list of users and detail with some feature add, edit, and delete.

 ## How to install
 1. Clone this repository.